Skip to content

 Advantages and Disadvantages Comparison

-When comparing OPC vs LLP, it’s important to weigh their pros and cons.
+When comparing One Person Company vs LLP, it’s important to weigh their pros and cons.

 • Full Control: Sole ownership allows complete control over business decisions.